FabioVV/Elf-Ink/README.md

-## Simplistic note taking app for your desktop
+## Simplistic note taking app based on markdown for your desktop

 ### Stack